-Our study has identified multiple characteristics independently associated with postoperative UTIs following surgery, which may be helpful to clinicians in categorizing at-risk patients.
+Present study has identified multiple properties independently associated with postoperative UTIs, which may be helpful for clinicians in classifying patients at risk.
 While this information alone may have the potential to improve the quality of patient care, at this time, the clinical utility of these risk factors is unproven.
-Further research such as a prospective study stratifying patients into risk groups to guide postoperative management or perioperative catheterization may be employed to establish practical utility.
+Further research such as a prospective study stratifying patients into risk groups to guide postoperative management or perioperative catheterizeation may be employed to establish practical utility.